Financial Regulation Advisory

 Quick answers to questions on financial regulation advisory.

 The revised Payment Services Directive (PSD2) is the primary legislation in the EU.
-It requires market participants to be authorised to perform payment, eMoney and data sharing activities.
+It requires participants to be authorised to perform payment, eMoney and data sharing activities.
 PSD2 also defines operational standards and compliance obligations to protect consumers and financial system stability.
 Approved participants can passport across the EU.

 The Markets in Crypto-Assets (MiCA) is the primary legislation in the EU.
 MiCA authorisation to perform crypto asset (CASP) and virtual asset (VASP) services such as token issuance, trading, custody and administration.
 MiCA defines new standards to protect consumers and financial system stability, and creates a compliance obligation for AML/CTF checks on account opening and transactions.